Krishn108/Practicals/README.md

 Convoy effect :-
 Convoy Effect is a situation where many processes, who need to use a resource for a short time, are blocked by one process holding that resource for a long time.
 This cause poor resource management.

+ALGORITHM (handwritten):-
+a - Input the processes along with their burst time (BT). b - Find waiting time (WT) for all processes. c - As first process that comes need not to wait so waiting time for process 1 will be 0 i.e.WT[0] = 0. d - Find waiting time for all other processes i.e. for process i ->
+WT[i] =BT[i-1] +WT[i-1] .
+e - Find turnaround time = waiting_time + burst_time
+for all processes.
+f - Find average waiting time = total_waiting_time / no_of_processes.
+g - Similarly, find average turnaround time = total_turn_around_time / no_of_processes.
 CODE:-
 #include <stdio.h>
 int main()
 {
     int n;